ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/manage-subscriptions.md

 ## API consumer: subscription workflow

-1. A consumer initiates the subscription in AMPLIFY Central:
+1. A consumer initiates the subscription in Amplify Central:

-   1. Open an AMPLIFY Catalog item.
+   1. Open an Amplify Catalog item.
    2. Click **Subscribe**.
    3. Select the Team for which you want to subscribe.
-For additional information, see [Manage AMPLIFY Catalog subscriptions.](/docs/catalog/manage_subscriptions/)
+For additional information, see [Manage Amplify Catalog subscriptions.](/docs/catalog/manage_subscriptions/)

 2. Based on the API subscription approval (manual vs. automatic), an API provider has to approve the subscription.